 This sangria makes the perfect party punch!
 I packed up a batch and took it with me to the bridal shower.
 It was gone in what felt like the blink of an eye!

 - 1/4 cup sugar

-Add the fresh fruit and sangria to the bottom of a pitcher.
+- Add the fresh fruit and sugar to the bottom of a pitcher.
 Use a large spoon to press down on all the ingredients.
 Stir.

 - Add the wine.
 Stir again until fully combined.

 - Refrigerate for at least 2 hours until chilled.